Josh Hawley: Attempts to overturn the 2020 presidential election results

 After Joe Biden won the 2020 presidential election, Hawley announced his intention to object to the Senate's certification of the Electoral College vote count on January 6, 2021.
 He was the first senator to do so.
 Trump had refused to concede and made frequent baseless claims of fraud in the election.
 Hawley said that his attempt to reverse the election result was on behalf of those "concerned about election integrity."
 He made numerous statements suggesting that Trump could possibly remain in office.
 The New York Times wrote that Hawley was elevating false claims that President-elect Joe Biden stole the election.
 His maneuver prompted bipartisan condemnation of his action as undemocratic.

-On December 30, 2020, Hawley said, "some states, particularly Pennsylvania, failed to follow their own state election laws", though multiple courts had rejected such claims.
-He repeated the false assertion about Pennsylvania in a February 2021 fundraising email, though the Pennsylvania Supreme Court had unanimously rejected the argument and the United States Supreme Court had declined to consider an appeal.
+On December 30, 2020, Hawley said, "some states, particularly Pennsylvania, failed to follow their own state election laws".
+He repeated the assertion about Pennsylvania in a February 2021 fundraising email, which view was supported by a Pennsylvania appellate court in January 2022.
+But other courts had rejected such claims.
+Later in 2022, the Pennsylvania Supreme Court rejected the appellate court's argument, and the United States Supreme Court declined to consider an appeal to reverse the state's election results.

 On December 30, 2020, after Hawley tweeted he would join the effort to object to Biden's victory, Walmart's official Twitter account responded, "Go ahead.
 Get your 2 hour debate. #soreloser."
 Hawley responded, accusing Walmart of using "slave labor" and "driv[ing] mom and pop stores out of business".
 Walmart deleted the tweet, apologizing to Hawley and saying it was "mistakenly posted by a member of our social media team."
 The event led the hashtag #BoycottWalmart to trend on Twitter.

 On January 4, 2021, Hawley tweeted that his Washington, D.C. home had been vandalized and his family had been threatened by "Antifa scumbags" in an act of "leftwing violence" due to his claims of fraud.
 He said he was in Missouri at the time.

-ShutDownDC, the group that staged the event, said it was a peaceful candlelight vigil and that they did not vandalize Hawley's house or knock on the door.
+ShutdownDC, the group that staged the event, said it was a peaceful candlelight vigil and that they did not vandalize Hawley's house nor knock on the door.
 A video of the event shared by the group showed that some protesters wrote on the sidewalk in chalk, chanted through a megaphone, and left a copy of the U.S. Constitution at Hawley's door.
-Vienna, Virginia police said the protesters were peaceful with "no issues, no arrests" necessary; police spokesman Juan Vazquez said the police "didn't think it was that big of a deal."
+Vienna, Virginia, police said the protesters were peaceful with "no issues, no arrests" necessary; police spokesman Juan Vazquez said the police "didn't think it was that big of a deal".